 Applicable scenario: The table is a large wide table, and the business is primarily transactional with some analytical queries.
 Optimization strategy: Create a columnstore index to improve the performance of analytical queries.

-- Disadvantages: You need to identify suitable columns based on the query statements to create columnstore indexes.
-Also, maintaining index table data during data writing may slightly reduce write performance.
+- Disadvantages: You need to identify the appropriate fields based on the query statements to create a columnstore index.
+Additionally, maintaining the index table data during data writes may slightly impact write performance.

 Columnstore base table + rowstore index

-Applicable scenario: The business is primarily analytical, but efficient simple queries (such as point queries) are required.
+Applicable scenario: The business is primarily analytical, but it requires efficient simple queries (such as point queries).
 Optimization strategy: Create a covering index to avoid table lookups.

-- Advantages: Only some columns are redundantly stored.
-Currently, you cannot convert a columnstore table to a rowstore table or a hybrid rowstore/columnstore table online.
-You can create a rowstore index to optimize queries.
+- Advantages: Only part of the columns are redundantly stored.
+Currently, you cannot convert a columnstore table to a rowstore table or a hybrid rowstore-columnstore table online.
+You can add a rowstore index to optimize queries.

-- Disadvantages: You need to identify suitable columns based on the query statements to create rowstore indexes.
-Also, maintaining index table data during data writing may slightly reduce write performance.
+- Disadvantages: You need to identify the appropriate fields based on the query statements to create a rowstore index.
+Additionally, maintaining the index table data during data writes may slightly impact write performance.

-Applicable scenario: Both transactional and analytical queries are required, and the query methods are diverse.
+Applicable scenario: The business requires both transactional and analytical queries, and the query methods are diverse.
 Optimization strategy: Redundantly store two base tables.
 The system generates an appropriate execution plan based on the query characteristics.
-By default, range scans use columnstore mode, and point queries use rowstore mode.
+By default, the system performs range scans in columnstore mode and point queries in rowstore mode.

-- Disadvantages: It occupies more disk space, and the execution plans may be inaccurate.
+- Disadvantages: It consumes more disk space.
+The execution plans may be inaccurate.

 Columnstore replica: 2F1A1C

-Applicable scenario: Typical HTAP business.
+Applicable scenario: The business is a typical HTAP business.
 You do not want analytical queries to affect transactional queries, but you can accept weakly consistent reads for analytical queries.
-Optimization strategy: Use the isolation characteristics of columnstore replicas to execute queries for AP and TP businesses without affecting each other.
+Optimization strategy: Use the isolation feature of columnstore replicas to execute queries for AP and TP businesses without affecting each other.

 - Advantages: